 “To find yourself, think for yourself.”

 I remember coming out of my 200-hour teacher training ready to teach and share all of the tools and knowledge I learned over the past year.

 If you plan to continue teaching yoga for the long haul, it is important to develop your own authentic message, mission, and purpose as a teacher.

 Here are five useful and effective recommendations for developing your authentic yoga voice.

-1. Silence is okay.
+Silence is OK

 Ask an honest friend to attend your class and take notice of the language and cues you employ—in particular, the ones you use to fill space.

 If you choose to record your class, respect your students by informing them ahead of time.
 Let them know that you are only doing this to improve your teaching and better serve your classes.

 Have you ever met a person who constantly apologizes for their actions, no matter the scope or size of the error?

 Grab a thesaurus—web browsers count—and start to write out some word branches!
 By keeping your teaching cues fresh, you can be more engaging to your students.
 Consider the following synonyms, for example.